 I know it may seem like old hat to some of you, but to have a real ensemble cast, we all need to work together and remember that we really are creating our version of Victorian England and should be representing our characters *ALL THE TIME* when in front of the audience.
 Workshops are the best way to make that happen and we are offering some new ones to keep it interesting.
 You veterans can be a real help to the new folks in the classes.

 #1 A completed, printed online registration form with:

 #3 Costume Approval from the official costume department

 #4 Sign-offs from the appropriate number of workshop teachers (see above)

 #5 (Optional) The Cow Palace offers run-of-fair Participant Parking Passes to Fair participants at a discounted rate; these will be available at workshops.
-The price is going down to $30 this year!
-We have successfully negotiated a better rate with the Cow Palace and are passing the savings on.
-It is our goal to make participation as easy and affordable as possible.
-The lower price does not mean we have more Participant Parking available, however; we are allowed only the same limited number of these special passes, so please carpool as much as possible!
+We expect the price to remain at $30 for 2017.
+We are allowed only the same limited number of these special passes from year to year, so please carpool as much as possible!

 0-17: Registration form, w/ all appropriate signatures and approvals, plus guardian information.